Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 This "puzzle" keeps you upright and stable on the trail.
 You might want to send a little love their way, right?

-But to really understand foot injury prevention for hikers, you also need to understand the soft tissue connected to your bones:
+But to really understand foot injury prevention, you also need to understand the soft tissue connected to your bones:

 There are a lot of muscles with long names connected to your foot bones.